cmu-sei/pharos/README.md

 OOAnalyzer on very large executables, see these [notes](share/prolog/oorules/README.md).

+The Pharos distribution used to include a plugin that imported OO information exported by OOAnalayzer into the [Ghidra](https://ghidra-sre.org/) reverse engineering tool set.
+To get that functionality now and in the future, install the [Kaiju](https://github.com/CERTCC/kaiju) Ghidra plugin, which includes the functionality that was provided by the OOAnalayzer plugin.

 ## [CallAnalyzer](tools/callanalyzer/callanalyzer.pod)

 CallAnalyzer is a tool for reporting the static parameters to API